ks8oh8/WorkingWithMe/README.md

 * I am committed to helping folks grow and reach their goals, and I will provide meaningful feedback where I see something notable, right, wrong, or indifferent.

 * I love feedback, and I welcome it at *almost* any time.

+* I don't mind if we make mistakes.
+I do mind if we make the same mistake twice.
+We should always be looking for the lessons when things go wrong, and ensuring that we take that opportunity to learn in hopes of avoiding similar issues down the line.

 ### Transparency